 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.

 Amazon OpenSearch Service is a fully managed service that makes it easy to deploy, secure, scale, and monitor your OpenSearch cluster in the AWS Cloud.
-Elasticsearch and OpenSearch is a distributed database solution, which can be difficult to plan for and execute.
-This post discusses some best practices for deploying Amazon OpenSearch domains.
+Elasticsearch and OpenSearch are a distributed database solution, which can be difficult to plan for and execute.
+This post discusses some best practices for deploying Amazon OpenSearch Service domains.

 The most important practice is to iterate.
 If you follow these best practices, you can plan for a baseline OpenSearch deployment.
 Amazon OpenSearch Service behaves differently for every workload—its latency and throughput are largely determined by the request mix, the requests themselves, and the data or queries that you run.
 There is no deterministic rule that can 100% predict how your workload will behave.
 Plan for time to tune and refine your deployment, monitor your domain’s behavior, and adjust accordingly.